Macintosh Quadra 840AV: Hardware

 At launch, Quadra 840AV's 40 MHz Motorola 68040 CPU and interleaved RAM made it the fastest Macintosh available, topping both the nominally higher-end Quadra 950 and the Quadra 800 by 7 MHz.
 The 840AV is the only Mac to use the 40 MHz-clocked 68040, and it remains the fastest 68k Macintosh of all time, because all later high-end Macintoshes are PowerPC-based Power Macintoshes.
 It sports a faster 66.7 MHz AT&T DSP 3210 Digital Signal Processor chip, compared with the 55 MHz variant in the 660AV.
 The on-board DSP was primarily intended to speed up audio/video processing, although few Mac programs make use of this due to the complexity of programming it.

-The Quadra 840AV includes 1 MB of VRAM which can be expanded to 2 MB to support 24-bit color, a capability shared only with the Quadra 700 and Quadra 900/950.
+The Quadra 840AV includes 1 MB of VRAM that can be expanded to 2 MB to support 24-bit color, a capability shared only with the Quadra 700 and Quadra 900/950.
 Other new Quadra and Centris models released in 1993 do not support 24-bit color unless a video card is used.

 The 840AV and its relative, the Centris/Quadra 660AV, marked a number of firsts for the Macintosh family.
 They are the first Macintoshes to include on-board 16-bit 48 kHz stereo audio playback and recording capability, and S-Video and composite video input and output.
 To improve video playback, two separate frame buffers are used: one for standard graphics, and one specifically for video.
 This enables the live video input to be displayed as a scalable "window" within the Macintosh user interface.
 They are also the first personal computers that supported speech recognition (PlainTalk) out-of-the-box.
 The Apple GeoPort Telecom Adapter Kit introduced with the AV Macs add many DSP-based telecommunication functions, such as modem, fax, and telephony.